 Each of these items isn’t a simple ‘buy with XP and it’s active’ though, each item has its own mini-skill tree where you can invest more XP into various branches to sacrifice one thing for another.
 For example, you can have instant health in exchange for blood, with no regen, or a smaller amount of blood instantly but X amount of health will regen over a few seconds as well.

 How do you gain XP, I hear you ask?
-There are a few ways but the most common is completing chapters, side-missions, and/or devouring on innocent (or not so innocent) citizens of London.
-Which brings us too:
+There are a few ways but the most common is completing chapters, side-missions, and/or devouring innocent (or not so innocent) citizens of London.
+This brings us to:

 What is done, is done – nothing can be undone or changed.
 That’s something you have to keep in mind whilst playing Vampyr.
 The world is populated with many interesting and unique characters outside of the cookie-cutter enemies.
 Just like Bully from a few generations ago, every single NPC within the game which you can interact with has a personality, backstory, purpose, agenda and life.
 As you approach and talk to each one, you learn about their life in London, get to ask unique questions, unlock ‘hidden’ questions by talking to other people and completing quests/finding items, and most importantly you get to see what their health is like.